Clickseee/Tangents/README.md

 - HuyTheKiller (on discord)
 - senfinbrare (on discord)
 - Victin (on discord)
+- trif (on discord0 [FOR THE UPCOMING BOOSTER CODE]

 # HOW TO DOWNLOAD??????????
 green big obvious button on top, said download ZIP, enjyo